Alistair Coe: Leader of the Opposition

 In the wake of a fifth consecutive Liberal defeat in the 2016 election, former leader Jeremy Hanson resigned, and Coe was elected as his replacement with Nicole Lawder as his deputy.

 During the Australian Marriage Law Postal Survey, Coe was the only federal, state or territory party leader to oppose same-sex marriage.

 Coe led the Canberra Liberals to the 2020 election.
 His party faced an uphill battle as soon as the campaign began, with the Greens declaring they would not support a Liberal coalition government.
 This almost certainly meant that the Liberals had to win a majority in order to govern, something only ever done once in ACT history.

 Ultimately, the Liberals were defeated at the election, losing 2 seats.
 Coe conceded on election night, when it became apparent that a Labor-Greens coalition would return to power.
 On 27 October 2020, Coe was replaced by Elizabeth Lee as Leader of the Canberra Liberals and Leader of the Opposition.
 On 24 January 2021 Coe announced his forthcoming resignation from the Legislative Assembly, which became effective on 12 March 2021.

 Personal life

 Alistair Coe and Yasmin were married on 9 March 2013, at St Paul's Church, Manuka.
-He identifies as member of the Anglican Church and is pro-life.
+He identifies as member of the Anglican Church and is anti-abortion.

 He was the Deputy Chairman of the International Young Democrat Union in 2011.